tuc94/tuc94/README.md

 ## 🌱 I’m currently learning

-I'm currently focused on improving my skills in data structures and algorithms, machine learning, and web scraping, and exploring how to use AI to enhance my programming performance.
+I'm currently focused on improving my skills in data structures and algorithms, machine learning, web scraping, and DevOps.
+I'm also exploring how to use AI to enhance my programming performance.

 ## 👯‍♂️ I’m looking to collaborate on